 Many doctors help people with sickle cell disease come up with a plan to manage pain episodes.
 It can guide you through specific steps to find pain relief on your own.
 It can also help other doctors, nurses, or paramedics know how to help you during an emergency.
 Ask your doctor to help you create one before an attack.

-One drug, called hydroxyurea, may keep pain episodes from happening as often for children and adults who take it every day.
-Scientists are also studying another drug, L-glutamine, to see if it can help people have shorter or fewer hospital visits for sickle cell pain.
+The drugs hydroxyurea (Droxia, Hydrea, Siklos) or voxelotor (Oxbryta), may keep pain episodes from happening as often for children and adults who take it every day.
+L-glutamine (Endari) may help you have shorter or fewer hospital visits for sickle cell pain.
+The most recent medication approved by the FDA is a monoclonal antibody called crizanlizumab-tmca (Adakveo).
+It is the first targeted therapy for SSD.
+It prevents red blood cell clumping thereby reducing vaso-occlusive crisis (VOC) which can cause pain as well as damage organs.
 Ask your doctor if either drug is right for you or your child.

 Help for Chronic Pain